OICR/PGMLab/README.md

  --version                 Display version information and exit
 ```

-If you would like to be guided through the running of the tool you should select the flag "--interactive".
+*If you would like to use the interactive interface select the following flag: "--interactive".

-If you would like to run a new pathway you will need to rerun the generateHash program and then recompile the libnet program.
+*If you would like to run a new pathway you will need to rerun the generateHash program and then recompile the libnet program.

-##R interface
+#####4.2 R interface

-In order to call libnet from the R Contole you will need to create and load the R LibNet shared object.
+In order to call libnet from the R Console you will need to create and load the R LibNet shared object.

-###Compile R interface (shared object)
+######4.2.1 Compiling the R interface

-####Command
+   - Run the following two commands to compile the R interface

 	cd r_package/libnetR
 	make

-####Result
+   - After running the command the following shared object should exist

 	lib/libnetR.so has been generated

-###Running R commands ( The current working directory needs to be correct to have the shared obejects link to one another correctly)
+######4.2.2 Running R in order to be able to access the R LibNet shared object

+   - Run on of the first two commands, depending on your OS, and then run one fo the two options in the last line.

 	cd r_package/libnetR/  (for Linux)
 	cd r_pathage/ (for OS X)
 	r or rstudio

-####Loading shared object:
+*The current working directory needs to be correct to have the shared obejects link to one another correctly

+######4.2.3 Loading the LibNet shared ojbect within R or Rstudio

+   - Run the following command in order to load the shared object

 	dyn.load("<path to repo>/libnet/r_package/libnetR/lib/libnetR.so")

-####Available functions:

-All filepaths can be either full or abolute paths and the rest of the variables should be supplied as integer values.

-The three available functions are:
+######4.2.4 Description of functions available from the R LibNet library

 	r_reaction_logic_to_factorgraph(SEXP reaction_logic_pathway_filepath_, SEXP pathway_filepath_, SEXP number_of_states_)